Please take a look through our terms, conditions, guidelines and documents before your booking.

 A behavioural consultation helps to identify the underlying motivation and stimulus for unwanted behaviour.
 A programme will be devised for yours and your dog’s needs based on behavioural diagnosis and specific to your requirements to help you manage and modify this behaviour.

 Unlike group classes which operate at fixed weekly timeslots, 1-2-1 behaviour and training consultations are booked on a case by case basis through our general Get In Touch form page – please complete the contact form giving details of your dog’s training needs.
 We aim to respond to your enquiry within 48 hours.

 Upon receiving your contact form submission, we will issue you a behaviour/training assessment in the form of a short questionnaire about your dog, which aims to gain more insight into yours and your dog’s specific training needs.
+You can download a copy of these questionnaires below.
 We will also attempt to arrange with you a mutually convenient time for an initial phone or Zoom consultation (depending on your preference), during which we aim to discuss the details you have given in your assessment.
 (It’s therefore extremely helpful if you can complete and send back your assessment as soon as you possibly can so it be reviewed in good time before your consultation).